What English Language Proficiency scores (Duolingo, IELTS, or TOEFL) are required to apply?

 As an undergraduate applicant, can I apply to more than one program?
 Do I need to submit an application for each program?

-Yes, you can apply to more than one program at SHRS.
-However, application materials are not transferable from one application to another.
+Pitt students can apply to more than one program at SHRS.
+You will need to create two separate ApplyYourself application accounts, each with their own login PIN and submit a separate application for each program.
 You must submit all required documents for each application submitted.
-For example, if you request the same person write your letter of recommendations for each program you are applying for, they must submit a different letter for each program.
+For example, if you request the same person write your letters of recommendation for each program, they will receive two different request emails, and must submit a different letter for each program.

 As an undergraduate applicant, can I submit more than one letter of recommendation?

-Only one letter of recommendation is required for undergraduate applications.
+Only one letter of recommendation is required for undergraduate applications, except for the Accelerated Dietitian Nutritionist Program which requires three letters of recommendation.
 Recommendations should be provided from professors, employers, supervisors or others who are able to comment on your professional and educational goals and potential (no friends or relatives please).

 As an undergraduate applicant, am I required to submit my official University of Pittsburgh transcript if I am a Pitt student?